-Activities completed during weekly workshops are essential for building the core knowledge and/or skills required to demonstrate the learning outcomes of this unit [and to meet the AITSL Graduate Teacher Standards and/or ACECQA requirements].
-Attendance at all tutorials or on campus days is expected and the roll will be taken.
-Work commensurate with missed days will need to be completed.
+Activities completed during the workshops are essential for building the core knowledge and/or skills required to demonstrate the learning outcomes of this unit [and to meet the AITSL Graduate Teacher Standards and/or ACECQA requirements].
+Attendance at all workshops is expected and the roll will be taken.

-Unit Expectations
+Unit Expectations regarding Assessments

-Note: It is not the responsibility of unit staff to contact students who have failed to submit assignments.
+It is not the responsibility of unit staff to contact students who have failed to submit assignments.
 If you have any missing items of assessment, it is your responsibility to make contact with the unit convenor.